nafizjiwa/REACT-QUICK-REFERENCE/README.md

 Use state setter callback function when our next value depends on our previous value. copy the previous state into the next state like

-setProfile((prev)=> (
-    {...prev, `[name]`: value}
-    ));

-This tells JavaScript that our curly brackets refer to a new object to be returned.
-We use ..., the spread operator, to fill in the corresponding fields from our previous state.
-Finally, we overwrite the appropriate key with its updated value.
+    setProfile((prev)=> (                 ------ these brackets tells JavaScript that our curly brackets refer to a new object to be returned
+        {...prev,                         ------ ..., the spread operator fills in the corresponding fields from our previous state
+        `[name]`: value}                  ------  overwrites the appropriate key with its updated value ));

     [name]: value

-Thisis the Computed Property.
+This is the Computed Property.
 Name allows us to use the string value stored by the name variable as a property key.

 const [currentState, stateSetter] = useState( initialState );